Carpet and Flooring Trends for 2018

 Trendy Carpet Designs

 No longer a neutral background for room furnishings, carpet has become an integral part of the interior design.
 With so many contemporary and abstract creations that utilize textures, patterns, and vibrant colors, the carpet may even become a room’s focal point.

 Color and Texture

 Carpet manufacturers are getting bolder by experimenting with layered colors and textures in their designs.
-Not only does color and texture variation offer more distinctive styling and fashion appeal, the intricate patterns can also hide dirt, reduce vacuum marks, increase the perception of quality and provide a beautiful contrast with furniture surfaces.
+Not only does color and texture variation offer more distinctive styling and fashion appeal, but the intricate patterns can also hide dirt, reduce vacuum marks, increase the perception of quality and provide a beautiful contrast with furniture surfaces.

 Carpets featuring motifs and colors inspired by nature can make a strong and creative statement with their unique design, composition, and texture.
-As a plus, woven carpet patterns with organic shapes like leaves, trellises or flowers, can coordinate easily with a wide variety of patterns in other furnishings.
+As a plus, woven carpet patterns with organic shapes like leaves, trellises, or flowers, can coordinate easily with a wide variety of patterns in other furnishings.